Ideas for How to Make the Most of a Spare Room or Flex Space

 If you love socializing, turn your extra space into an entertainment room.
 Depending on your interests, an entertainment room could be a game room, a home theater, a music room, or a place for teens to hang out.

 Keep your kids’ toys corralled in a playroom.
 A playroom is a perfect example of how multi-purpose rooms can evolve over time.
 Today it’s a playroom, tomorrow it’s a homework station, and in the future, it could be your craft room or home gym.

 Wine Cellar or Bar

-Show off your wine collection or bartending chops by transforming your flex space into a wine cellar or bar.
-This is the ideal room to enjoy the finer things in life and kick back with friends.
+Show off your wine collection or bartending chops by transforming the flex space in your home into a wine cellar or bar.
+This is the ideal room to enjoy life and kick back with friends.

 Flex rooms make excellent home gyms.
 Creating your workout space can be as simple as adding a yoga mat and free weights to a basement corner, or as extensive as converting an entire room with your favorite machines, mirrored walls, and a TV to keep you entertained.

 A flex space is a fashionista’s best friend.
 Install shelves to display your designer bags and shoes, add a center island with drawers for clothing, display your favorite jewelry, and bring in a beautiful vanity for applying makeup.

 The best thing about a flex space is that it can change with you through the different chapters of your life.
 What’s a nursery today, maybe a home office tomorrow.
 For more flex room decor ideas, visit Toll Brothers’ Flex Space board on Pinterest.